mb-07fw/CMRenderer/README.md

 - A *Windows* operating system.

 ## Note:
-This project may not fully support a wide variety IDE's, and is not currently guaranteed to be portable.
+This project may not fully support a wide variety of IDE's, and is not currently guaranteed to be portable.
-You may need to update the project's *premake5.lua* or *CMakeLists* to fit your desired needs.
+You may need to update the project's *premake5.lua* or *CMakeLists.txt* to fit your desired needs.

 ## Installing:
 This project relies on various submodules (currently only DirectXTK)